Sage-Bionetworks/PythonEmbedInR/README.md

 #### Change the predefined conversion of pySet
-PythonInR is designed in way that the conversion of types can easily added or changed.
+PythonInR is designed in way that the conversion of types can easily be added or changed.
-This is done by utilizing polymorphism, if pySet is called, pySet calls pySetPoly which can be easily modified by the user.
+This is done by utilizing polymorphism: if pySet is called, pySet calls pySetPoly which can be easily modified by the user.
 The following example shows how pySetPoly can be used to modify the behavior of pySet on the example of integer vectors.

-The predefined type casting for integer vectors at a R level looks like the following.
+The predefined type casting for integer vectors at an R level looks like the following:
 ```r
 setMethod("pySetPoly", signature(key="character", value = "integer"),
           function(key, value){